Abuelyazeed/Weather-App/README.md

 - See how it "feels like" outside.
 - Check the humidity percentage.
 - Get the current wind speed.
+- Automatically get the weather for your current location.

 ## Demo